 I’ve been thinking about musical origins lately.
 I can’t put my finger on why exactly.
 It could be that I am a chronic overthinker, or it could be because my buddy Mike Zagari wrote a great musical origin story for our site.
 Recently, my friend Marianne said to me something to effect of, “Andrew, you’re from Long Island.
 Why haven’t you written about Billy Joel?”
 It’s a fair question.
 As many of you know, I grew up on Long Island.
 Save for one year in my 20’s when I lived in Lexington, Kentucky, I’ve spent my whole life on Long Island.
 More specifically, I grew up on the South Shore.
 Babylon, West Islip, Lindenhurst – that was my area.
-I also spent a significant amount of time in my youth in a small, blue-collar fishing town called Hampton Bays, and that is also currently where my wife Angela and I make our home today.
+I also spent a significant amount of time in my youth in a small, blue-collar fishing town called Hampton Bays, and that is also currently where I make my home today.

 When most people from out of state hear I’m from Long Island, they immediately think I come from money, and that I live in Manhattan (not Long Island), or the wealthy area of the Hampton’s (think Montauk).
 I’ve never understood why this is the case.
 In truth, most of Long Island is blue-collar, and you guessed it – I grew up blue-collar, but not just blue-collar – really blue-collar.
 The kind of blue-collar where when the muffler falls off your twenty-year old Chevy, you tie it back up with coat hangers, and patch the holes with duct tape.
 The kind of blue-collar where my Mother, in between Marlboro Red cigarettes puffs, would say, “Andrew, it’s bill week.
 Don’t eat too much so we don’t run out of food.”
 Yes, that really happened.
 Many times.
 Anyway, I guess the point is, I’m not from Manhattan.
 I’m not from Montauk and I certainly don’t come from money.
 Growing up on Long Island, you learn that life can be boiled down to a few simple truths: We have the best pizza, the best bagels, the best beaches and Billy Joel is awesome, if not essential.